how to be a creative director in 2018

 Do you think you learn just as much from the jobs you hate as the ones you love?

 Imogen Snell: I’ve literally had every job under the sun, and a bit like Clare, I worked when I was 14.
 It gives you a work ethic, for starters.
 And if you’ve got that it’ll take you somewhere.
 I don’t know, do I wish I’d done all those things?
 Maybe!
 It was working out what I didn’t want to do.
-I assisted a stylist and realised I definitely didn’t want to be a stylist, so that definitely helped me in a direct way!
+I assisted a stylist and realized I definitely didn’t want to be a stylist, so that definitely helped me in a direct way!
 I do wonder what would happen if my parents had been curators at the Tate, or Pina Bausch however [laughs].

 Clare Gillen: I think about that all the time.